Clicky

 If I don’t have a Will, how will things get resolved?

 You can make an appointment to speak to us about your circumstances by calling 01623 45 11 11, emailing wills@fidler.co.uk, making an appointment in person at our offices, by video call or in the comfort of your own home.
-The appointment is free of charge and we will discuss the options that are best for you.
+We offer a free initial appointment for our Wills services and we will discuss the services and options that are best for you.
+Please be aware that for all home visits, we do charge an extra fee of £75.00 for 2 visits.